Eduardo Cunha: Federal Representative (2003–2016)

 Cunha holds a joint press conference with the President of the Federal Senate, Renan Calheiros, and other Congress members, 21 May 2015.

 Cunha joined the Brazilian Chamber of Deputies on 1 February 2003, representing Rio de Janeiro.
 He was elected in the 2006 elections to the House with 130,773 votes.
 He was re-elected in 2010 through the PMDB with 150,616 votes.
 To the TSE (Brazilian Election Commission), Cunha reported receiving R$4.76 million in donations for the 2010 campaign, of which R$500,000 came from the construction company Camargo Corrêa.

 In 2013, Cunha was elected leader of the PMDB in the House.
 The following year, he filed a complaint with the Supreme Federal Court against now-Congressman Anthony Garotinho (PR-RJ) for libel and defamation.
 On his blog Garotinho had referred to Cunha as a "deputy lobbyist".
-House aides and lobbyists with access to PMDB parliamentarians reported that Eduardo Cunha recorded on an agenda a list of companies - mainly linked to energy, telecommunications and construction - who benefited from parliamentary action.
+House aides and lobbyists with access to PMDB parliamentarians reported that Eduardo Cunha recorded on a notebook a list of companies - mainly linked to energy, telecommunications and construction - who benefited from parliamentary action.
 Still, later that year, he was re-elected for another term, obtaining 232,708 votes (the third-most votes received in the State of Rio de Janeiro).

+On April 6th, 2016, El País reported that Cunha and others under investigation on Operation Car Wash had accounts in offshore companies opened by the Panamanian firm Mossack Fonseca, which specializes in concealing assets using companies based in tax havens.

 Cunha was indicted in Operation Car Wash (Operação Lava Jato), the scandal involving state-owned oil company Petrobras.
 Prosecutors say he "took as much as US$40 million in bribes for himself and his allies, plundering Petrobras, the government-controlled oil company, while laundering money through an evangelical megachurch."
 On these charges, prosecutors requested "a potential sentence of 184 years in prison".
 During this period, Cunha led the movement to impeach President Dilma Rousseff for manipulating figures in government accounts.
 He was suspended as speaker of the lower house by Brazil's supreme court on 5 May 2016, because of allegations he had attempted to intimidate members of congress, and obstructed the ongoing Car Wash investigation into alleged bribe-taking.
 In September 2016 the lower house voted with a large majority to strip Cunha of his seat in the lower house and to ban him from politics for eight years.
 Once removed from office Cunha was no longer immune to criminal prosecution.